zaxbux/ghost-storage-b2/readme.md

 		"active": "b2",
 		"b2": {
 			"applicationKeyId": "",
-			// See table below for config values
+			// See table below for all config values
 		}
 	}